CRTC Prize for Excellence in Policy Research: Terms of Reference

 Selection criteria

-Research projects selected by the committee must comply with the following criteria:
+Research projects selected by the committee must meet the following criteria:

-1) Engagement in the communications/information/media studies fields and the public interest:
+1) Engagement in the communications, information and media studies fields and the public interest:

-- Research makes a clear and direct contribution to communications and information policy studies.
+- Research makes a clear and direct contribution to communications policy studies.

 - Interdisciplinary work will be readily accepted, but must be linked to communications, information, and/or media studies in terms of the theoretical and/or methodological framework.